asavinov/prosto/README.md

 * *Column (evaluation) operations* produce new functions (columns) from existing functions.
 A function is treated as a mapping of values from one set to another set.

 How exactly the operations process data is normally specified via a *user-defined functions* (in Python) which can be as simple as format conversion and as complex as as a machine learning algorithm.

+## Why Prosto?

+Prosto provides the following unique features and benefits:

+* *Processing data in multiple tables.* Of course, we could easily implemented calculate columns (as demonstrated in examples) using `apply` method of `pandas`.
+However, we cannot use this technique in the case of multiple tables. `Prosto` makes it easy to process data stored in many tables by adding new calculated columns and using interconnections between them.

+* *Getting rid of joins.* We could process data in multiple tables using relational join.
+However, it tedious and error prone approach requiring high expertise especially in the case of many tables. `Prosto` does not use joins.
+Instead, it relies on `link` columns which also have definitions and are part of one workflow.

+* *Getting rid of group-by.* Data aggregation is typically performed using some kind of group-by operation. `Prosto` does not use this relational operation by providing column operations for that purpose which are simpler and more natural especially describing complex analytical workflows.

+* `Prosto` is very flexible in defining how data will be processed because it relies on user-defined functions which are minimal units of data processing.

 # Getting started with Prosto